This post may contain affiliate links. Please read my disclosure and privacy policy.

 finished cake cooling in the 3 cake pans.

-Serve at room temperature, for the best flavor and texture, but keep it tightly covered in the fridge when you are ready to store it.
+Serve this cake at room temperature for the best flavor and texture.
+When ready to store, keep it tightly covered in the fridge.

-Safety Tip: If you do plan on serving this cake for a first birthday party, just keep in mind that you should introduce all of the ingredients to the child prior to the party to rule-out any allergies.
-(We introduced most common allergens, such as peanuts, tree nuts, and eggs, to our children before 11 or 12 months of age.)
+If you plan to serve this cake at a first birthday party, please keep in mind that you should introduce all the ingredients to the child beforehand to rule out any potential allergies.
+(We introduced the most common allergens, such as peanuts, tree nuts, and eggs, to our children before 11 or 12 months of age.)

 layers stacked and frosting with chocolate frosting.

 • 2-Ingredient Vegan Ganache.
-This recipe is made with dark chocolate and coconut milk, for the easiest frosting ever.
-Make this before the cake, so it has time to chill in the fridge while the cake bakes.
+This recipe is made with dark chocolate and coconut milk for the easiest frosting ever.
+Make this before making the cake, so it has time to chill in the fridge while the cake bakes.
 Note: I made a double-batch of this recipe for the cake photos here.
-I wanted to have plenty of frosting for all 3 layers, but I did have about a 1/2 cup of frosting leftover after finishing this cake, so making a full double batch might not be necessary.
+I wanted to have plenty of frosting for all three layers, but I had about a half cup of frosting leftover after finishing this cake, so making a full double batch might not be necessary.

 • Purple sweet potato frosting.
-If you can find purple sweet potatoes in your local grocery store, they make a beautiful frosting without using any food coloring.
+If you can find purple sweet potatoes at your local grocery store, they make a beautiful frosting without the need for food coloring.
 Add in some almond extract for an amazing flavor!

 • Greek yogurt.
 For a low-sugar dessert, this is another option, which you can top with fresh berries.